DrMattG/SDGsR/joss_example.md

 Norway <-g et_indicator(Country = Norway_code, indicator = "15.4.1")
 ```

-We can then make a plot of this data using the SDGsR::SDGs_colours() function.
+A user can utilize the SDGsR::SDGs_colours() function in conjunction with ggplot to match plot colors with the corresponding SDG color.

 ```
 Norway %>%